RedPenguin101/RedPenguin101.github.io/markdown/books/book_mathematics_for_programmers.md

 # Part 1: Vectors and Linear Algebra

-* _Linear Algebra_ deals with computations on multidimensional data.
+* _Linear algebra_ deals with computations on multidimensional data.
 * A _vector_ is a point in multidimensional space.
 * A _linear transformation_ is an `f :: v -> v` which preserves geometry.
 They can be represented as a _matrix_.
 * A _system of linear equations_ tells us where dimensional bodies intersect in a vector space